Rose, Barbara, b. 1937

 Collection Summary: The Barbara Rose papers date from 1962 to circa 1969 and measure 1.4 linear feet.
-Papers include letters, interviews with artists, panel discussions, and lectures relating to Barbara Rose's work as an art historian and critic.
+Papers include letters, interviews with artists, panel discussions, lectures, writings, and printed material relating to Barbara Rose's work as an art historian and critic.

 Biographical/Historical Note: Barbara Rose (1937- ) is an art historian in New York, N.Y.